winglang/wing/docs/docs/055-platforms/tf-azure.md

 ## Parameters

-The variable `AZURE_LOCATION` is required and indicates the [deployment location](https://github.com/claranet/terraform-azurerm-regions/blob/master/REGIONS.md) of your stack.
+The environment variable `AZURE_LOCATION` is required and indicates the [deployment location](https://github.com/claranet/terraform-azurerm-regions/blob/master/REGIONS.md) of your stack.